ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 Let's summarize the types of machine learning systems.
 By far, supervised and unsupervised learning are the two commonly used types of machine learning.
 Semi-supervised and self-supervised learning are also getting attractions in deep learning community, but they are still in research.
 We will focus more those two practical types: supervised and unsupervised.

-## The Typical Machine Learning Workflow
+## Typical Machine Learning Workflow

 Although every machine learning problem is unique, they all follow a similar workflow.
 In this section, we will learn how to approach machine learning problems systematically.